Domestic Partner Accommodation in the College of Liberal Arts & Sciences

 - All candidates for tenured and tenure-track faculty positions who are invited for on-campus interviews should be informed, in writing, of the College’s willingness to entertain requests for employment of partners and of the procedures involved in that process.

 - Marital or other partnership status will not be considered in the evaluation of a candidate’s qualifications.

 - All decisions about the employment of an accompanying partner must be based on the current standards, available resources, and needs of the College, the school, the unit, and/or the office in which the accompanying partner seeks employment.

 The following process pertains to the review and appointment of accompanying partners in the College of Liberal Arts & Sciences.

 - Every invitation for an on-campus interview for a faculty position in the College will include the following statement:

 “Any candidate who has a spouse or domestic partner whose employment might affect the desirability of an appointment in the College of Liberal Arts & Sciences at the University of Kansas is advised to consult the “Domestic Partner Accommodation in the College of Liberal Arts & Sciences” policy, located at https://policy.ku.edu/CLAS/domestic-partner-accommodation.”

-- When a candidate requests a position in the university for a partner, the candidate will provide a copy of the partner’s credentials to the unit’s chair or director, who will then forward them to the Associate Dean for Administrative Affairs.
+- When a candidate requests a position in the university for a partner, the candidate will provide a copy of the partner’s credentials to the unit’s chair or director, who will then forward them to their Contact Associate Dean.

 - For a partner seeking and deemed qualified for a nonacademic position, the Associate Dean will forward a copy of the credentials to the Dean’s Office Chief of Staff, who will make inquiries about possibilities in the university.